PRESTO (Pregnancy Study Online)

-Half of all enrolled participants will get a free VIP membership at FertilityFriend.com, an online software program that charts your menstrual cycles and records your fertility signs (note: promotion is not available to current Fertilityfriend.com members).
+Half of enrolled participants get a free VIP membership at FertilityFriend.com, an online software program that records your menstrual cycles and fertility signs (available to new members only).

 PRESTO is a non-profit study being conducted by researchers at Boston University.
 It is funded by the National Institutes of Health.

 -Not currently using any methods to prevent pregnancy

 -In a stable relationship with a male partner

 -Thinking about becoming pregnant in the next 6 months and not currently pregnant

 The study objectives are to identify lifestyle factors that affect the chances of successful pregnancy.
 The study will also examine predictors of miscarriage, preterm birth, and low birth weight.

 - One online survey at enrollment (30-35 minutes).

 - One online survey every 2 months for up to 12 months or until you get pregnant (10-15 minutes).